 Bogs’ brand voice and postal benefits are two noticeable features of its sales funnel.

 Patagonia boasts the sustainability element and side perks in its sales funnels to convert leads.

-Its homepage displays volunteer projects to let people know the company contributes to society.
-On the product page, Patagonia particularly mentions it uses recycled material to highlight the company is environmental-friendly.
-To further encourage the buyer, the company points out that 1% of purchases goes to the community.
+Its homepage displays volunteer projects to let people know it contributes to society.
+On the product page, Patagonia particularly mentions it uses recycled material to highlight it is environmentally-friendly.
+To further encourage buyers, it points out that 1% of purchases go to the community.

-Patagonia’s checkout point is also optimized for its customers.
+Patagonia’s checkout points are also optimized for its customers.
 You can select from four delivery methods and have the option to pay from PayPal.

-Another interesting stage of Patagonia’s sales funnel is the Ironclad Guarantee.
+Another interesting stage in Patagonia’s sales funnel is the Ironclad Guarantee.
 A guarantee reduces the risk factor and settles people’s minds, ultimately influencing their decision.